Fix Mobile Network State Disconnected – Android

 Debugging

-Like other electronic devices, mobile phone also has their problems.
+Like other electronic devices, mobile phones also have their problems.
 One of the common problems with mobile is the problem with SIM cards.
-You may experience that your new mobile is not picking up a network or it takes a long time to connect, or you cannot make and receive calls.
-But, if you have removed and replaced the SIM card, you should know what could be wrong.
+You may experience that your new mobile is not picking up a network, that it takes a long time to connect, or that you cannot make and receive calls.
+But if you have removed and replaced the SIM card, you should know what could be wrong.

-If the mobile is not charging with the help of any other device and you have inserted another network SIM card as well, then your mobile hardware might be damaged, and you need to get it repaired soon at an authorized service center.
-There are chances that your portable battery might be damaged too, so in that case, also you need to get it replaced soon.
+If the mobile is not charging with the help of any other device and you have inserted another network SIM card as well, then your mobile hardware might be damaged, and you need to get it repaired soon at an authorised service centre.
+There are chances that your portable battery might be damaged too, so in that case, you also need to get it replaced soon.

 Changing the network state